whydenyscry/General-algorithm-of-the-explicit-Runge-Kutta-method/README.md

 		\end{array} $$

 ## Description of the implemented algorithm
-Of course, you can implement the algorithm described in the last section as well, and it will work the same way as the algorithm I will describe below.
+Of course, you can implement the algorithm described in the previous section as well, and it will work the same way as the algorithm I will describe below.

 So, the algorithm is based on the application of general matrix algebra: